tlack/xacto/README.md

 # xacto

 Xacto is a tool for manipulating data with Javascript.
+It is heavily inspired by Q/Kdb and Mathematica.

 Work with your data at a high level, using a uniform set of functions that work against different types of in-memory values, files, remote resources, etc.